Understanding eUICC vs eSIM: Key Differences Explained

 To better understand eUICC, it can be useful to compare it with its predecessor, highlighting the differences between eUICC and eSIM.

-The Universal Integrated Circuit Card (UICC) does a lot more than just the Subscriber Identity Module (SIM).
-In fact, it runs the SIM application whilst also storing various pieces of information such as the user’s contacts list, enabling the use of mobile data and managing data roaming across multiple carriers.
+The Universal Integrated Circuit Card (UICC) does more than just the Subscriber Identity Module (SIM).
+It runs the SIM application whilst also storing various pieces of information such as the user’s contacts list, enabling the use of mobile data and managing data roaming across multiple carriers.

 eUICC, or Embedded Universal Integrated Circuit Card, often leads to confusion with the embedded SIM MFF2 among businesses.
 However, eUICC is actually a SIM component that can be integrated into any SIM form factor to facilitate the eSIM service, including embedded options.